Table of Contents

 • Optimizing short-term profitability does not necessarily ensure optimum shareholder returns.

-• Relying solely on financial measures is inadequate and can, in fact, be dysfunctional for several reasons: i.
-Financial measures may encourage short-term actions that are not in the company’s long-term interests.
-1. The more pressure to meet current profit levels, the more likely the
+• Relying solely on financial measures is inadequate and can, in fact, be dysfunctional for several reasons:

 business unit manager will be to take short-term actions that may be wrong in the long run.